Note--click here for the one page Update of core resource materials for GMH orientation (GMH-Map project)

-GMH: A Resource Primer for Exploring the Domain).
+The initial GMH-Map article was published in the July 2011 issue of Psychology International (Office of International Affairs, American Psychology Association).
+This three-page article is a summary of the longer research article that includes an extensive compilation of resources, published July 2012 in International Perspoectives in Psycholgy: Research, Practice, Consutation (GMH: A Resource Primer for Exploring the Domain).
 The purpose of both of these articles, similar to this web site, is to help people get a clearer sense of the GMH domain, and to meaningfully connect and contribute to it.
-You will note that any map designed to guide you through the GMH domain is still a work in progress---analogous to a 17th century map of the earth that is still not fully detailed or complete (as per the image to the left).
+You will note that any" map" designed to guide you through the GMH domain is still a work in progress---analogous to a 17th century map of the earth that is still not fully detailed or complete (as per the image to the left).
 To access the initial article: Global Mental Health: A Resource Map for Connecting and Contributing.

 An additional GMH-Map article was published in the March 2012 issue of Psychology International.
 It provides examples of current, core materials in GMH, organised in terms of 10 "niche-net" areas.
 The article is three pages, includes an expanded definition of GMH, and concludes with some encouraging words for students and professionals alike to "stay the course" in GMH.
 To access this second article: GMH--Finding Your Niches and Networks.

 More on the GMH-Map Project

-GMH-Map is being set up as an ongoing, collaborative project to research, organize, and share important GMH resources.
+GMH-Map, set up in 2011, is a collaborative project to research, organize, and share important GMH resources.
 The project is overseen by Member Care Associates Inc., a small non-profit organisation registered in the United States and working internationally in humanitarian psychology, personnel development for mission/aid workers, and global mental health (www.MemberCareAssociates.org).

-GMH-Map has developed over the course of 2011.
-It currently includes three parts designed to further orient people to GMH.
+GMH-Map currently includes three parts designed to further orient people to GMH.

 1. Publications: See the articles described above.
 Additional goals: Include versions of the articles in text books and encourage colleagues to do periodic, brief articles with updated, core GMH resources.